craftmicro/craftmicro-sdk/examples/README.md

 ### Project setup
 1. [Create a new PlatformIO project](https://docs.platformio.org/en/stable/integration/ide/vscode.html#quick-start)
 2. Choose a location and your dev board, and select `arduino` as the framework (*)
-3. Once the project has been created, edit `platformio.ini`
+3. Once the project has been created, edit `platformio.ini` (see example below)
     1. Add `lib_extra_dirs` with the path to where you cloned the Craft Micro SDK (**)
     2. Add `lib_deps` and specify the `SPI` library (required for the ILI9341 TFT display)
+    3. Add `build_flags` to add the include path to the Craft Micro SDK folder (for the resources)
-4. Copy and paste on of the example `main.cpp` files into your project's `src` directory
+4. Copy and paste one of the example `main.cpp` files into your project's `src` directory
 5. Build and deploy!

-_(*) Only the Arduino framework is supported at this time.
-You will not be able to target boards that do not support the Arduino framework._
+_(*) You can only target boards that support the Arduino framework at this stage._

-_(**) Note that the path should be to the library folder (the parent of the Craft Micro folder), not to the Craft Micro folder itself_
+_(**) The path should be to the library folder (the parent of the Craft Micro folder), not to the Craft Micro folder itself._

 <details>
 <summary>See example platformio.ini</summary>
-In our example we are targetting the Teensy 3.6 dev board.
+In our example we are targeting the Teensy 3.6 dev board.
 Our <code>platformio.ini</code> looks like this:

 ```
 [env:teensy36]
 platform = teensy
 board = teensy36
 framework = arduino
+lib_deps = SPI
-lib_extra_dirs =
+lib_extra_dirs = C:/libraries/
-    C:/libraries/
-lib_deps =
+build_flags = -I"C:/libraries/craftmicro-sdk/"
-    SPI
 ```
 </details>